nodauf/ToDns/README.md

 ```

 ## Client
 Clients as been writen intto several language in client folder.
+These scripts are small and could be either write or send with tools like **AutoHotKey** (`Send {Raw}%Clipboard%`).

 ## Demo